-*- coding: utf-8 -*-

 Analyse systems of coupled nonlinear equations using the Method of Multiple Scales (MMS).

-This sub-module defines the multiple scales system from the dynamical one, and the application of the MMS.
+This sub-module defines the multiple scales system from the dynamical one, and allows to apply the MMS.

 """